White Rock Station

 Below, the Texas Chief, pulling out of the station, heading north.
 (To see a grainy closeup of the station in the background, click here.)

-UPDATE, because … well, why not?
-Here’s a photo of the Texas Chief being christened at Union Station on Dec.
+Interesting tidbit: the engine of the Texas Chief was christened at Union Station on Dec.
 5, 1955 with a bottle of water from White Rock Lake!
-The caption to this Dallas Morning News photo by Clint Grant reads: “NEW STREAMLINER CHRISTENED — With a bottle of water from White Rock Lake, Mrs. Fred G. Gurley, wife of the Santa Fe Railway’s president, christens the new Dallas-Chicago Texas Chief in ceremonies Monday at the Union Terminal.
-At right is Miss Sandra Browning of Garland, who presented the local bottle of water.”
-(DMN, Dec.
-6, 1955)
+The caption of a photo of the christening in the Dallas Morning News read: “NEW STREAMLINER CHRISTENED — With a bottle of water from White Rock Lake, Mrs. Fred G. Gurley, wife of the Santa Fe Railway’s president, christens the new Dallas-Chicago Texas Chief in ceremonies Monday at the Union Terminal.
+At right is Miss Sandra Browning of Garland, who presented the local bottle of water,” (DMN, Dec.
+6, 1955).
+Champagne?
+Pffft!
+We’ve got pure-dee White Rock Lake water!

 Top photo shows passengers waiting for the train on June 24, 1968; photo © Glen Brewer.